sarehnabi/sarehnabi.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a postdoctoral scholar in the sponsored ads team at Amazon, working under Dr. Lihong Li’s supervision.
+I joined the Amazon Advertising group as part of the early career scientist program launched in the spring of 2021; more info here.
+My current research at Amazon focuses on Reinforcement Learning (RL) applications in advertising.

+Previously, I worked at Microsoft for a few years as an Applied Research Scientist focused on integrating machine learning solutions with Dynamics 365 business products.
+I received my Ph.D. in Information System and Operations Management from the University of Washington in 2018 under Prof. Hamed Mamani’s supervision.
+My Ph.D. research focused on the applications of contextual bandits in dynamic pricing and online advertising.
+My previous educational background is an undergrad in Math from the Sharif University of Technology in Iran and masters in Math and Economics from Simon Fraser University in Canada.